 Our growth over the past four years shows that there is definitely a demand for this business.
 What I’m really proud to see is that we’re making real changes to show this country that we’re putting our foot down and that the current standards are not acceptable.
 We’re collectively smartening up; we are making a lot of noise between shops like mine, social media, the clean beauty revolution, and the EWG.
 I’m also proud to be a female entrepreneur; I’m proud to demonstrate that model to my children.
 I’m showing them what it’s like to go after something you’re really passionate about.
 It’s a lot of hard work but it’s important to be doing something that you feel so strongly about.

 In addition to your sustainability initiatives, is there a cause you’re committed to?

 We are partners with Living Beyond Breast Cancer.
 We curated a box with them for Black Friday with products that they helped pick out and we provided a percentage of the sales back to the organization.
 We also like to partner with organizations like Living Beyond Breast Cancer to provide goodie bags for events and things of that nature.
 Also, in Connecticut, we are partners with the Coalition for a Safe and Healthy Connecticut, which is a group that’s working toward getting toxins out of our everyday lives.

 What does the future of The Choosy Chick look like?

 I see continual growth as we aim to add more brands, including potentially developing a curated selection of innovative green products for the home.
 We also plan to grow our educational component through our blog.
-Education is part of our mission because I love to teach, it?s my background and we think it?s important to offer a healthy dose of education with some really effective, quality products.
+Education is part of our mission because I love to teach, it’s my background and we think it’s important to offer a healthy dose of education with some really effective and quality products.